 Uterus: Where a baby grows

-Ovaries: Holds the eggs (holds women’s genetic information).
+Ovaries: Holds the eggs (which hold genetic information)

 Epidermis: Where sperm mature